-While experts around the world are busy estimating the extraordinary human loss the world would suffer on account of the Coronavirus outbreak, a consensus has already been reached upon the rippling adverse effect of the deadly virus outspread on the world economy.
+While experts around the world are busy estimating the extraordinary human loss the world would suffer, on account of the Coronavirus outbreak, a consensus has already been reached upon the rippling adverse effect of the deadly virus outspread on the world economy.
 The global GDP may suffer losses of up to 0.2% on account of COVID-19.
-Even though the effect in India is limited so far, our economy, which has already seen a 26-quarter low growth of 4.5% in July-September FY20, may not remain unaffected in the event of a gloabl economic slowdown.
+Even though the effect in India is limited, so far, our economy, which has already seen a 26-quarter low growth of 4.5% in July-September FY20, may not remain unaffected in the event of a global economic slowdown.
 The Indian residential realty market is another story altogether.

 Impact of COVID-19 on India’s property markets

-“Real estate is in that situation, where the home buyer was gradually returning, but COVID-19 has been a speed-breaker of sorts.
-The slowdown since end-February is apparent; and while site visits are marginally down, the decision-making process is hugely delayed,” says Niranjan Hiranandani, national president of developers’ body Naredco.
+“Real estate is in that situation, where the homebuyer was gradually returning, but COVID-19 has been a speed-breaker of sorts.
+The slowdown since end-February is apparent; and while site visits are marginally down, the decision-making process is hugely delayed,” says Niranjan Hiranandani, national president of developers’ body NAREDCO.

 Project delays are set to increase

 With no movement of construction work for nearly one-and-a-half months now, further delays in project execution are expected.
 "With construction already coming to a grinding halt, project completions are slated to be postponed and if this situation prolongs, the deployment of funds including the alternative investment fund, will remain on hold," says Mathur.